Guide: How to develop an effective energy procurement strategy

 Step 1: Analyse the current situation

 To achieve these objectives, you need to know the risks and market position associated with your business.
-Here, you'll have to consider various factors such as market volatility and stakeholder management.
+Here, you'll have to consider various factors such as market volatility,stakeholder management, and administrative capacity for risk management.

 Step 2: Prioritise what matters most